 Love Support Unite (LSU) began out of the work of it’s sister charity, Tilinanu Orphanage.
 Founded by Mercy Mkandawire, Alice met Mercy volunteering in Malawi in 2009, and became Founder of the UK side of Tilinanu, helping to build a loving home for the girls.
 Nina, her sister, joined her in supporting Tilinanu, the same year.
-Through this work, they became aware of the urgent needs of wider communities in Malawi, and so, with the help of Gift Mkandawire, Love Support Unite was born.
+Through this work, they became aware of the urgent needs of wider communities in Malawi, and so, Love Support Unite UK was born.

-Working on very little budget and resources, Nina, Alice and Gift built the charity from the ground up with the intention to empower communities sustainably and elevate them from poverty using their 360 holistic approach to development, Foundations For The Future, this is implemented by granting funds to Malawi based charities such as LSU Malawi, Tilinanu Orphan care, Africa Vision Malawi, Mphatso childrens foundation and Malawi Schools Permaculture.
+Working on very little budget and resources, Nina and Alice built the charity from the ground up with the intention to empower communities sustainably and elevate them from poverty using their 360 holistic approach to development, Foundations For The Future, this is implemented by granting funds to Malawi based charities such as LSU Malawi, Tilinanu Orphan care, Africa Vision Malawi, Mphatso childrens foundation and Malawi Schools Permaculture.

 Alice and Nina created Love Specs, (love-tinted diffraction spectacles that turn points of light into rainbow hearts) as a way to raise money for Tilinanu and Love Support Unite and to build a community of supporters to get involved in projects as volunteers, fundraisers and ambassadors.
 Love Specs are loved across the world in their own right and have raised over £100,000 since they launched.

 Gayle Berry joined Love Support Unite as a volunteer in 2014 to share her knowledge of mother and infant health and quickly became a co-founder of the mother and infant health initiative.
 She volunteers as a fundraiser in the UK and raises awareness Love Support Unite’s grass roots work.

-Alice, Nina, Gayle and Gift’s vision and tireless enthusiasm have already helped change to the lives of thousands of people and Alice, Nina and Gayle have received David Cameron’s Points of Light Award for outstanding volunteering.
+Alice, Nina and Gayle’s vision and tireless enthusiasm have already helped change to the lives of thousands of people and Alice, Nina and Gayle have received David Cameron’s Points of Light Award for outstanding volunteering.